Jasonduanchengwu/neuron/README.md

-# Supervised NeuronBot
+# NeuronBot
-- learns to categorizes data with correct categorization
+- A supervised perceptron that classifizes data with gradient descend and weights